sim4life/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image9]

-The trained network is pretty confused and the correct prediction is not even in top 5 probabilities.
+The trained network is pretty confused and the correct prediction is 5th in the top 5 probabilities with almost 3% probability.
+The correct prediction and the current top prediction have similar features adding to the confusion.
 This can be improved with adding random noise and augmenting input data.

 For the rest of the images the model is quite sure about the signs (with probabilities higher than of 0.95), and correctly identified the signs.